silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 $kernel = new CoreKernel(BASE_PATH);
 $app = new HTTPApplication($kernel);

-$app->addMiddleware( new MyLowLevelApplicationMiddleware() );
+$app->addMiddleware(new MyApplicationMiddleware());

 $response = $app->handle($request);
 $response->output();
 ```

-Beware that by this point, many of the regular Silverstripe framework features you normally rely on won't be
+Beware that by this point, the Silverstripe framework features you normally rely on won't be
-available in your middleware or in `index.php` because they won't have been initialised yet.
+available in your middleware or in `index.php` because they won't have been initialised yet. (e.g.: ORM, Injector, services configured by Injector)

 For example, Silverstripe's autoloading functionality won't work in `index.php`.
 So you might have to take additional
 steps to load your custom middleware class.